meken/cloud-hackathons/hacks/agent-runtime-ops/README.md

 - Model Armor template is created with prompt injection, jailbreak, and PII protection rules.
 - Agent Gateway is deployed with the Model Armor template attached.
 - Verify that the setup is working by running the `sanitization` tets, they should all pass successfully.
-- Security findings and policy actions are visible in the Model Armor / Cloud Logging dashboard.
 - No code was modified.

 ### Learning Resources